Twins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have won 55 of the 93 games they were listed as the moneyline favorite this season (59.1%).
+- The Twins have put together a 56-38 record in games they were listed as the moneyline favorite (winning 59.6% of those games).

-- Based on this contest's moneyline, the Twins have an implied win probability of 60%.
+- Based on this matchup's moneyline, the Twins' implied win probability is 66.7%.

-- In the 141 games in which oddsmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 69 times (69-65-7).
+- Minnesota has had an over/under set by bookmakers 142 times, and have combined with opponents to go over the total in 70 of those games (70-65-7).

-- The Twins have put together a 4-7-0 record against the spread this season (covering only 36.4% of the time).
+- The Twins have collected a 4-7-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!